 Pretty much, whatever you like to do to relax and have fun can be done in Bali and at far more reasonable price then in Australia, in a balmy climate and surrounded by the gentle-natured Balinese who are hospitable and friendly.
 You will be moved by their spirit and generosity of spirit.

 When I first thought of going to Bali I was put off by the so called party scene, and sure it's there but you can easily avoid it.
 Don't stay in Kuta.
 Choose Legian, Seminyak when down south and then head for the hills (Ubud) or to a quiet seaside village (Amed).
-Go - you will love it! about 10 years ago
+Go - you will love it! over 10 years ago